Pork Hill Farm

 The farm is located in the beautiful Lakes Region of New Hampshire.
 We are a short drive from the White Mountains and an hour from cities like Portland and Portsmouth.
 The farm is surrounded by hundreds of acres of conservation land, pristine woods, with lots of lakes and rivers nearby.
 We are located in a valley called Water Village – it’s quiet but people wave when you walk down the road.
 We are lucky to have a neighbor revitalizing a Grange Hall with concerts and community events in our neighborhood.
 We’ve seen some great shows and concerts here and hope to see the return of live music in 2021.
 The towns around us are lively in the summer with touristy stuff and great ice cream.
 The woods around the farm are great for hiking and exploring.
 It’s not hard to find solitude.
 Sometimes it seems more like a wildlife sanctuary with moose, deer, turkeys, porcupines, foxes, and even a mountain lion being spotted around the farm.
 The Ossipee Mountains have waterfalls, foraging, hiking, and swimming, and cross-country skiing and backcountry skiing in Winter.

 The ideal timeframe for apprentices is late April – mid November.
 We do accept applicants with a college timeframe and we’ve had apprentices start in August and stay into November.
+The minimum timeframe would be May – August.
+We don’t have a maximum as we’ve had apprentices work with us over the course of a few years.
+We have year round opportunities as we grow into the winter months.

 We are a certified organic vegetable, herb and flower farm specializing in high quality greens and seasonal produce.
 We distribute produce to a 50 member CSA, local restaurants, summer camps, grocery stores, and florists.
 We raise our own seedlings and have high tunnels to expand our greens production into the Winter.
 Most of our fieldwork is done by hand, but we have a tractor to do heavy lifting.
 We keep laying hens for eggs for ourselves and we keep bees for fun and pollination.
 Our farm is composed of 3 fields along a quarter mile of public road.